Microsoft launches Windows Terminal 1.0, unveils GPU support and Linux GUI apps in WSL

 In the second half of the year, WSL 2 will get support for GPU compute workflows.
 This will let Linux tools leverage GPUs to enable hardware acceleration for many development scenarios, such as parallel computation, as well as training AI and ML models.
 “GPU support will be available within the next few months to users on Windows Insider Fast ring,” a Microsoft spokesperson told VentureBeat.

 WSL 2 is also getting support for Linux GUI apps, though exactly when is unclear.
-“We’ll have more to share on timing of Linux GUI app support later this year,” a Microsoft spokesperson told VentureBeat.
+“We’ll have more to share on timing of Linux GUI app support later this year,” a Microsoft spokesperson said.
 The change will let users open a WSL instance and run a Linux GUI app directly — without a third-party server.
 For developers, that means being able to run their favorite IDEs in a Linux environment.

 Finally, later this year WSL 2 will support a simplified install experience.
 Developers will be able to simply run the command “wsl.exe –install” and reboot.
 It will thus be easier to get started using Linux apps on Windows (currently, developers have to use the Microsoft Store).
-“A simplified install experience will be available within the next few months to users on Windows Insider Fast ring,” a Microsoft spokesperson told VentureBeat.
+“A simplified install experience will be available within the next few months to users on Windows Insider Fast ring,” a Microsoft spokesperson said.